Defining sustainability vision and practices in the football industry

 #Internal engagement & training

-Support Juventus Football Club in developing a structured approach to sustainability, defining its relevance to the company’s future business challenges and taking into full account the broad social implications of football in society, both in Italy and the wider world.
+As soon as we started supporting Juventus in late 2013, we understood there were very few if any analogous experiences that the club could draw upon.
+Juventus needed to develop its own vision through a structured approach, identifying sustainability issues that were relevant to the company’s future business challenges and taking into full account the broad social implications of football in society, both in Italy and the wider world.

-We have supported Juventus since late 2013, and since then we worked together every year to define their sustainability journey.
+Over the course of five years, we worked together with the Turin-based club to define their sustainability journey through stakeholder engagement initiatives and annual reporting, becoming one of the first football teams globally to use the Global Reporting Initiative guidelines.
 We also help them to be recognised as sustainability thought-leader in the football industry (e.g. UEFA and ECA events).

 INTERNAL ENGAGEMENT AND WORKSHOPS